Essien-glory/Top-2000-Companies-Globally-in-2020/README.md

-**The following charts were used to visualize the dataset** Multi row cards, Cards, table, Funnel chart, Column chart Line chart to show the trend overtime
+**The following charts were used to visualize the dataset** Multi row cards, Cards, table, Funnel chart, Column chart, Line chart to show the trend overtime,
-Slicers to filter
+Slicers to filter,
-Pie chart to show the comparison betwwen 2 values
+Pie chart to show the comparison betwwen 2 values,
-An Maps to show the continent with the Highest Profit
+And Maps to show the continent with the Highest Profit.

 **INSIGHTS**